jMetal/jMetal/docs/autoconfiguration.rst

 Auto-configuration of evolutionary algorithms: NSGA-II
 =====================================================

 Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and irace", presented in GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832)

 Motivation
 ----------
 A current trend in multi-objective optimization is to use automatic parameter configuration tools to find accurate settings of metaheuristics to effectively solve a number of problems.
 The idea is to avoid the traditional approach of carrying out a number of pilot tests, which are typically conducted without following a systematic strategy.
 In this context, an algorithm configuration is a complete assignment of values to all required parameters of the algorithm.

-The autoconfiguration tool we have selected is irace, an R package that implements an elitist iterated racing algorithm, where algorithm configurations are sampled from a sampling distribution, uniformly at random at the beginning, but biased towards the best configurations found in later iterations.
+The auto-configuration tool we have selected is irace, an R package that implements an elitist iterated racing algorithm, where algorithm configurations are sampled from a sampling distribution, uniformly at random at the beginning, but biased towards the best configurations found in later iterations.
 At each iteration, the generated configurations and the "elite" ones from previous iterations are raced by evaluating